Edler History, Family Crest & Coats of Arms

 "Adelard of Bath was a 12th century writer on philosophy, of English birth, flourished about the beginning of the twelfth century.
 His English name was Æthelhard.
 His native place is said to have been Bath; but of the facts of his life little is known beyond the few references to travels contained in his own writings, and an entry in the Pipe Roll, 31 Henry I. "

-Important Dates for the Edler family
+Early History of the Edler family

 This web page shows only a small excerpt of our Edler research.
 Another 33 words (2 lines of text) are included under the topic Early Edler History in all our PDF Extended History products and printed products wherever possible.